-ROAD CONDITION REPORT FOR BRANCH COUNTY Pavement Condition Summary
+Pavement Condition Summary

-Of the 443 miles of federal-aid roads rated in 2022, approximately 131 are rated as being in "Poor" condition, 222 rated "Fair", and 91 "Good."
-This distribution means that currently, almost exactly half of all federal aid roads in Branch County are rated Fair.
-The remaining half are split with the ratio of Poor to Fair at 3:2.
-The chart below illustrates the percentage distribution of road ratings.
+Of the 443 miles of federal-aid roads rated in 2022, approximately 99 are rated as being in "Poor" condition, 210 rated "Fair", and 134 "Good."
+This distribution means that currently, just under half of all federal aid roads in Branch County are rated Fair.
+The remaining half are split with the ratio of Good to Poor at about 3:2.
+The chart below illustrates the actual percentage distribution of road ratings.